Specification

 .

-Extension example: add a new field to a record or a new variant case, chase the type errors to patch
+Variant extension: add a new variant case, chase the type errors to patch the code (similar tactic for record field addition)

 type party = Dem | Rep